gdubicki/gdubicki/README.md

 ### Hi, I am Greg! 👋

-I am a devops engineer with nearly 20 years of experience of breaking and fixing stuff professionally. 🧔‍♂️
+I am a devops engineer with nearly 20 years of experience of ~breaking~ improving and fixing stuff professionally. 🧔‍♂️

+I also used to be a software engineer, manager, technician and an old-school sysadmin.

 I really enjoy coding in Python and I am learning Rust but I do not shy away from coding a little in Ruby, Golang and many other languages. 😊